Rishabh471/adviceme/README.md

 ## Build

-It build using advice slip api[https://api.adviceslip.com/]
+It is build using advice slip api [https://api.adviceslip.com/]